-- (1) Statement of Undisputed Facts.
-A motion for summary judgment must satisfy the requirements of Vt.
-LBR 7056-2 and be accompanied by a separate, short, and concise statement of undisputed material facts.
-Failure to file this statement may result in denial of the motion. - (2) Opposition; Statement of Disputed Facts.
-A party opposing a motion for summary judgment must file a response no more than 21 days after the motion is served, and must simultaneously file a separate, short, and concise statement of disputed material facts which identifies and controverts specific statements in the movant's statement of undisputed material facts. - (3) Facts Admitted.
+- (1) Statement of Undisputed Facts and Memorandum of Law.
+A motion for summary judgment must be accompanied by a separate, short, and concise statement of undisputed material facts and a memorandum of law in support of the motion.
+Failure to file either may result in denial of the motion. - (2) Opposition; Statement of Disputed Facts; Memorandum of law.
+A party opposing a motion for summary judgment must file a response no more than 21 days after the motion is served, and must simultaneously file (1) a separate, short, and concise statement of disputed material facts which identifies and controverts specific statements in the movant's statement of undisputed material facts, and (2) a memorandum of law in support of respondent's position. - (3) Facts Admitted.
 The respondent is deemed to have admitted all facts in the movant's statement of undisputed material facts which the respondent does not controvert in their statement of disputed material facts. - (4) Time for Filing.
-Summary judgment motions must be filed by the date specified in the scheduling order.
+Summary judgment motions must be filed by the date specified in the scheduling order. - (5) Reply.
+The movant may file a reply with a memorandum of law within seven days of the date the response is filed.
+The reply should assume the Court's familiarity with the movant's initial memorandum of law and the opposition's response.
+The reply should address only points raised in the response.